-KETEK (telithromycin) tablets are indicated for the treatment of community-acquired pneumonia (of mild to moderate severity) due to Streptococcus pneumoniae, (including multi-drug resistant isolates [MDRSP*]), Haemophilus influenzae, Moraxella catarrhalis, Chlamydophila pneumoniae, or Mycoplasma pneumoniae, for patients 18 years old and above.
+KETEK is indicated for the treatment of community-acquired pneumonia (of mild to moderate severity) due to Streptococcus pneumoniae, (including multi-drug resistant S. pneumoniae [MDRSP1]), Haemophilus influenzae, Moraxella catarrhalis, Chlamydophila pneumoniae, or Mycoplasma pneumoniae, for patients 18 years or older.

 DOSAGE AND ADMINISTRATION

-The dose of KETEK (telithromycin) tablets is 800 mg (2 tablets of 400 mg) taken orally once every 24 hours, for 7–10 days.
-KETEK (telithromycin) tablets can be administered with or without food.
+The dosage of KETEK tablets is 800 mg (2 tablets of 400 mg) taken orally once daily for 7–10 days in patients 18 years or older.
+KETEK tablets can be administered with or without food.

-In the presence of severe renal impairment (CLCR < 30 mL/min), including patients who need dialysis, the dose should be reduced to KETEK (telithromycin) 600 mg once daily.
-In patients undergoing hemodialysis, KETEK (telithromycin) should be given after the dialysis session on dialysis days.
-(See CLINICAL PHARMACOLOGY, Renal insufficiency.)
+In the presence of severe renal impairment (CLCR less than 30 mL/min), including patients who need dialysis, reduce the dosage of KETEK to 600 mg once daily.
+In patients undergoing hemodialysis, give KETEK after the dialysis session on dialysis days. [see CLINICAL PHARMACOLOGY]

 Bottles of 60 (NDC 0088-2225-41)

-KETEK® (telithromycin) 300 mg tablets are supplied as light-orange, oval, film-coated tablets, imprinted “38AV” on one side and blank on the other side.
-These are packaged in bottles as follows:
+KETEK® 300 mg tablets are supplied as light-orange, oval, film-coated tablets, imprinted “38AV” on one side and blank on the other side.

 Bottles of 20 (NDC 0088-2223-20)